Expectations of the government announcing some big bang reforms in the 2020-21 budget that would kick-start consumption and investments were quashed.

 Isha Vyas is a management post-graduate with over 5 years of work experience in investment research.
 She has experience in building and updating FIC models and is also well-versed in writing opinionated investment notes on corporates and banks.
 Currently, she is working for a private banking division of a large Switzerland-based bank and provides opinionated credit research notes (initiation and maintenance) and issuer rating recommendations on corporates and banks.
 Isha holds a Master of Business Administration (Finance) and is a Chartered Accountant and Company Secretary.

 Pratik has over 8 years of experience into Fixed Income research.
 He is skilled in credit research, including financial modelling, report writing, investment recommendations, and bond and index spread analysis.
 Currently, Pratik supports European buy-side firm with credit and fixed income market research.
 He has a strong reputation among client traders and portfolio managers for a high percentage of correct rating calls.
-He holds a post graduate degree in management.
+He holds a postgraduate diploma in Business Analytics form Great Lakes Inst. of Management (India) & Stuart School of Business (IIT, Illinois), and an MBA in Finance.

 14-Feb-2020 11:38:11 am